2019 INTERNS -

 opportunity to meet these young ladies, and for allowing all of us to be inspired by Kendra.”

-IN THEIR WORDS -
+IN HER WORDS -

 “When I first heard about this internship, I could not have been more excited to give back to the community, while also furthering my passion to work with children and sports.
 I had high expectations for this internship, and was blown away after meeting these tenacious, inquisitive, and sometimes-goofy young girls.
 It was humbling and extremely gratifying to see the excitement on their faces when we showed up and how they learned to share their experiences with us.